centrifuge/documentation/docs/use/invest/index.md

 ## Onboarding Guide

-> The documentation of Tinlake’s smart contract is currently being updated to the current version 3.

 ### Introduction

 Tinlake pools are backed by real-world assets such as invoices, residential real-estate loans or trade receivables.
 Financing those assets on Tinlake requires a legal structure that give the investors a legal claim on the assets.
 To ensure this recourse, each Asset Originator sets up a legal structure commonly used in the traditional financial system - a “special purpose vehicle” ("SPV").
 The collateral for the individual assets are assigned to this legal entity to ensure investors have a legal claim to the underlying assets and the assets are held independently ("banktruptcy remote") from the Asset Originator.